-No Hawaii themed party would be right without a Mai Tai and our recipe is for the traditional, in fact the original, Mai Tai as created by Victor J. Bergeron in 1944 and brought to Hawaii in 1953.
-You can still find it at the world famous Mai Tai Bar at the Royal Hawaiian Hotel.
-Made with two types of rum, orange curaçao and fresh fruit juice, it is sure to be a favorite.
+No Hawaii themed party would be right without a Mai Tai and our recipe is for the traditional, in fact, the original, Mai Tai was created by Victor J. Bergeron in 1944 and brought to Hawaii in 1953.
+You can still find it at the world-famous Mai Tai Bar at the Royal Hawaiian Hotel.
+Made with two types of rum, orange curaçao, and fresh fruit juice, it is sure to be a favorite.

 02 of 12